cockpit-project/cockpit-project.github.io/running.md

 ### CentOS

-Cockpit is included in CentOS 7.x:
+Cockpit is included in CentOS 7 and later:

 1. Install cockpit:
 ```